Call it happiness if you wish, or maybe better, joy, gladness, or delight. If you belong to God’s people, you know what it is and where it is found.

 Here’s a link to the latest PDF issue of the Christian Worker.

 Here are the topics you will find:

-- The Progress of the Gospel (Cody Westbrook)
+- The Example of Jesus (Cody Westbrook)

 Christian Worker is an edification effort of the Southwest church of Christ in Austin, Texas.

 You can subscribe to the email version of the Christian Worker paper by clicking on the publications link on their website and then following the given instructions.

 Copyright © 2017 Southwest church of Christ, All rights reserved.